(This page revised February 13, 2018)

 But jumping to the conclusion that this pen is a 321CW would be a little hasty.
 A close look at the cap imprint reveals the words SILVER FILLED instead of the expected STERLING.
 This isn’t a 321CW; it’s a 321DW, which Pasahow lists, somewhat confusingly, as “sterling silver filled.”
 And it’s actually less common today than the sterling version because silver-filled pens were subject to brassing, and when the brassing got too bad, they frequently went out with the trash.

-This is a very late Leverless, made in the 1940s or 1950s, and you’d expect it to be made of polystyrene or a similar modern plastic.
-The barrel and cap are indeed modern plastic, but the blind cap (which operates the filler) turns out to be made of a completely different material, probably casein.
+This is a very late Leverless, made in the 1940s or 1950s, and you’d expect it to be made of polystyrene, Forticel, or a similar modern plastic material.
+The barrel and cap are indeed modern material, but the blind cap (which operates the filler) turns out to be made of a completely different material, probably casein.
 Casein, in the 1950s?
 So it would seem.
 The pen above is the second one purchased by its owner; he had earlier bought another one like it and had soaked the body to remove some ink staining from the blind cap.
 The photos below illustrate what happened; the left image shows the blind cap that was soaked, and the right image shows the blind cap of the replacement pen.

 Clearly, knowing in advance that the first pen’s blind cap didn’t like water would have saved its owner the need to buy another pen.
 For most repairers, unfortunately, this sort of knowledge almost always comes the hard way because there exists no comprehensive index of pens and the materials of which they are made.